ansible-collections/netapp.ontap/.ansible/collections/ansible_collections/netapp/ontap/README.md

 https://docs.ansible.com/ansible/devel/collections/netapp/ontap/

 # Deprecation warning
+The 'netapp-lib' library is no longer maintained.
+Proceed at your own risk when using ZAPI.
-With collection version 22.0.0 ONTAPI (ZAPI) has been deprecated.
-Please refer to [CPC](https://mysupport.netapp.com/info/communications/ECMLP2880232.html) to stay updated with the End-of-Availability announcement.
+Please refer to [CPC](https://mysupport.netapp.com/info/communications/ECMLP2880232.html) to stay updated with ONTAPI (ZAPI) End-of-Availability announcement.
-This change will effect the modules listed below.

-### Replaced Modules
+### Mapping of ZAPI-Only Modules to their RESTful Equivalents
-These are modules user will need to migrate from their playbook to use the REST version of the module.
-Do note because REST return values differently than ZAPI you will need to update your playbooks to work with the new module.
+A mapping between ZAPI-only modules and their RESTful equivalents is provided below.
+Use this as a reference when migrating playbooks to ensure compatibility with REST APIs, as REST modules may return data in a different format and offer additional features not available in ZAPI.
   - na_ontap_broadcast_domain_ports -> na_ontap_ports
   - na_ontap_command -> na_ontap_rest_cli
   - na_ontap_firewall_policy -> na_ontap_service_policy